junxit/us-congress-bills-112/metadata.md

 - 2011-09-22 — Introduced in Senate
 - 2011-09-22 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S5919)
 - 2011-09-22 — Sponsor introductory remarks on measure.
 (CR S5919)
+- 2011-09-26 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S6008)
+- 2011-09-26 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S6008)
+- 2011-09-26 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S6007-6008)
+- 2011-09-26 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S6007-6008)